aslab/rmevo/README.md

-# EvoRob
+# EvoRM

-The **Framework for Evolutionary Robotics** is a toolkit oriented to explore and optimize hardware and software configurations for robots.
-This project aims to solve mainly the problems arisen by the need of making the *Robominers Robot* self-reconfigurable.
+The **EvoRM** is a toolkit oriented to explore and optimize hardware and software configurations for the *Robominers Robot*.
+This project tackles the problem of self-reconfiguration in robots using evolutionary algorithms.